 Need-based scholarships are awarded to help supplement the cost of attending school.
 Students are selected based on demonstrated financial need.
 This need is determined by analysis that uses information from the student's completed Free Application for Federal Student Aid.

-Academic Awards At the end of each academic year, the students in each class with the top GPA's will be provided with the following awards: Dean's Award (awarded to the student with the highest GPA in the class), Faculty Award (awarded to the student with the second highest GPA in the class) and College Award (awarded to the third highest GPA in the class).
+Academic Awards At the end of each academic year, the students in each class with the top GPA's will be provided with the following awards: Dean's Award (awarded to the student with the highest GPA in the class), Faculty Award (awarded to the second highest GPA in the class), College Award (awarded to the third highest GPA in the class), Barrister's Award (awarded to the fourth highest GPA in the class) and the Quinney Award (awarded to the fifth highest GPA in the class).
 In case of ties, students with the same GPA will receive the same award.